WizzardSK/gameflix/README.md

 `rclone` binary is needed on host system (version 1.60+).
 Also it is needed to have rclone configured for all the remotes.
 Attached [rclone.conf](/.config/rclone/rclone.conf) should be placed in `~/.config/rclone/` with Archive S3 keys added from https://archive.org/account/s3.php If your version is not up to date, grab it from here: https://rclone.org/downloads/

 All games are stored on public services Internet Archive and Myrient.
 Thumbnails are used from https://thumbnails.libretro.com/ configured to use with ES-DE frontend.
 BIOS files are also synced from remote sources after EmulationStation start.
-My goal is to have all needed BIOS files available without manual copying from external places.
-The Retroarch BIOS folder is synced from Internet Archive.
+My goal was to have all needed files available without manual copying from external places, but it caused problems for some platforms so BIOS folder is synced from remote place.

 [es_systems.xml](.emulationstation/custom_systems/es_systems.xml) is used to configure roms directories for your emulators and alternative emulators for ES-DE frontend.
 It is updated automatically from this repository when running mount script.